nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [algo2](https://github.com/tdakkota/algo2) - Algorithms written using go2go.
 - [go-streams](https://github.com/jucardi/go-streams) - Stream Collections for Go.
 Inspired in Java 8 Streams and .NET Linq.
 - [more](https://github.com/bcmills/more) - Plausible additions to Go standard library packages.
+- [Queue](https://github.com/golang-queue/queue) - Go library for spawning and managing a Goroutine pool, Allowing you to create multiple worker according to limit CPU number of machine.

 ## Links